localnerve/ui-elements/src/horizontal-pager/README.md

 Stops event listening and any pending animations.
 Requires a global `document` to be available when called.
 No arguments, no return.

 #### next ()
 Moves to the next target as identified by `targetClass`.
 If the current target is the end, nothing happens.
-No arguments, no return.
+No arguments.
+Returns a boolean indicating if the animation will occur in the next animation frame.

 #### prev ()
 Moves to the previous target as identified by `targetClass`.
 If the current target is the beginning, nothing happens.
-No arguments, no return.
+No arguments.
+Returns a boolean indicating if the animation will occur in the next animation frame.

 #### moveRel (distance)
 Moves `distance` targets away from the current `targetClass`.
 If the specified distance would move out of bounds, nothing happens.
 A `distance` of -1 is a synonym for `prev`.
-No return.
+Returns a boolean indicating if the animation will occur in the next animation frame.

 #### moveAbs (index)
 Moves to the `targetClass` at the zero-based index.
 If an out of bounds or current index is specified, nothing happens.
-No return.
+Returns a boolean indicating if the animation will occur in the next animation frame.

 #### targetCount ()
 Returns the number of `targetClass` items found by the horizontal-pager.